algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 #### ➭ **Notifications**

-The fifteen minutes' notifications during the actual sleeping mode has been estimated too high and irrevelant.
+The fifteen minutes' notifications during the actual sleeping mode have been estimated as too high and irrelevant.
 They would be removed. \
 However two kinds of notification will be set.
 One for the battery level and another for the impact detection.

 ### GPRS management

-The decicison was made to change the **GPRS**[^8] notifications.
+The decision was made to change the **GPRS**[^8] notifications.
 Henceforth, they will contain:

 - The current mode of the device;
 - The battery level;